 At long last, Walter Glasco has found a home.
 The 41-year-old from the South Bronx spent most of his adulthood jumping from couch to couch, from friend to friend, and, in the lowest moments, from homeless shelter to homeless shelter before gaining stability at Parkside Terrace, an affordable housing program that AHRC New York City collaborated on to ensure independent housing opportunities for nearly a dozen people with intellectual and developmental disabilities (I/DD).
-AHRC NYC has established a hub model at Parkside Terrace, creating a multi-faceted service center that provides supports for tenants like Walter.
+AHRC NYC has established a hub model at Parkside Terrace, creating a multi-faceted service center that provides support for tenants like Walter.

 Navigating the Shelter System